JavaScript HTML DOM Node Lists

 Some (older) browsers return a NodeList object instead of an HTMLCollection for methods like getElementsByClassName().

-All browsers return a NodeList object for the property childNodes
+All browsers return a NodeList object for the property childNodes.

 Most browsers return a NodeList object for the method querySelectorAll().